Contents

 Timeline of Pompeii

-80 BC: General Sulla declares Pompeii a Roman colony.
+90-80 BC: General Sulla conquers Pompeii and declares it a Roman colony.

-62 AD: An earthquake destroys Pompeii, Herculaneum, and a few other towns in Campania.
+62 AD: An earthquake partially destroys Pompeii, Herculaneum, and a few other towns in Campania.

 79 AD: Mount Vesuvius erupts, burying Pompeii, Herculaneum, and the surrounding towns under a blanket of volcanic ash.